 In order to improve the research and development of assisted reproduction techniques, other centres or entities of the group may access personal and genetic data in those cases in which the information resulting from the tests carried out may potentially be used in clinical studies by any of these entities, in accordance with the General Data Protection Regulation and Spanish data protection legislation.
 To this effect, we inform you that the data that may reveal your personal identity and/or that of your family will be dissociated and treated with absolute confidentiality and only for the purposes of research and development related to the services provided by the group, with the necessary security measures implemented to guarantee the security and confidentiality of your data.

-In connection with the communication of data for research and development purposes.
+In connection with the communication of data for research and development nurnoses:

-YES, I agree that JUNO GENETICS may share my information for research and development purposes, with the possibility of being contacted again if additional medical or clinical information is required.
+iii comiccu on that the communication of data for research and development purposes.
+YES, I agree to JUNO GENETICS sharing my information for research and development purposes, with the possibility of further contact if additional medical history or clinical information is required.
 NO, I do not agree to JUNO GENETICS sharing my information for research and development purposes.